 Course Enrichment Grants

-Faculty recipients of these grants will be awarded:
+Faculty recipients of these grants will receive:

-• $2,500, which can be applied to summer wages or to a research account.
+• $2,500, which can be applied to salary or to a research account. $2,000 will be paid during the summer of 2024; $500 after submission of the final reflection.

 • Dedicated support from experienced librarians, technologists, or other library staff.